 What collections are hidden in your backlog?

-In order to "reveal" more of California's history, the State Library invites smaller libraries, archives, and history museums to apply for up to $5,000 for a summer cataloging project to process, catalog, and rehouse California-related library and archival materials from their collection backlogs.
-The goal of this opportunity is the creation of item-level records to help organizations assess and prioritize their collection(s), and plan future preservation actions, including digitization.
+In order to reveal more of California's hidden histories, the State Library invites libraries, archives, and other cultural institutions to apply for awards of up to $5,000 for cataloging projects to process, catalog, and/or rehouse California-related library and archival materials.
+The goal of this opportunity is to help organizations address their collection backlogs, create item-level records, and plan future preservation actions, including digitization.
 Collections processed and cataloged with this funding will be considered automatically as nominations for California Revealed’s next digitization cycle (see Digitization Awards).

 - Collection(s) description

-- Propose a budget for the contract
+- A budget for the contract

 - Number of parts